-Psychology and Communication Skills in Nursing Practice I Credits: 2 evidence base to support clinical decision making for nursing practice.
+Psychology and Communication Skills in Nursing Practice I NU Credits: 2

 Students will be introduced to basic communication processes.
 The focus of the course is the development of the therapeutic relationship between the nurse, the patient, and their family; skills in information gathering and information provision are addressed.
 This is the first of a two-course sequence.